Prosecutor: Spokane Police justified in shooting, killing Robert Bradley in 2022

 At 9:56 p.m.
 Scott texted a Spokane Police Officer that Bradley was in the backyard at his home on the 2900 block of East Wabash Avenue and carrying a rifle.

-The officer requested several other officers to help serve the civil order and developed a plan that included Walker, Johnson and Officer Trisha Lemming approaching from the alleyway north of Wabash, according to the statement and body camera footage.
+The officer requested several other officers to help serve the civil order and developed a plan that included Walker, Johnson and Officer Tricia Leming approaching from the alleyway north of Wabash, according to the statement and body camera footage.

 At about 10:15 p.m., the three officers approached Bradley as he was next to the van.

-Note: Editor's Note: This story has been updated to correct the spelling of Officer Tricia Leming's name.